IBM/whcs-node-sdk/README.md

 ## License

-This project is released under the Apache 2.0 license.
+The IBM Watson Health Cognitive Services Node.js SDK is released under the Apache 2.0 license.
 The license's full text can be found in [LICENSE](LICENSE).